Carlosdvp/hr-management-app/Readme.md

 1. Navigate to the server/db folder
     - edit the environment varialbes you need to change
 2. build your mysql image

     `docker build -t my_db .`
-3. Once the image is built, you can run a container, replace 'my_db' with a name for your container, add your own root password
+3. Once the image is built, you can run a container, replace 'my_db' with a name for your container, add your own root password:

     `docker run -d --name my_db_container -e MYSQL_ROOT_PASSWORD=mysecretpassword -p 3306:3306 my_db`
 4. Now your MySql database should be ready in your Docker container.
 5. Connect to it with a tool like MySql Workbench or HeidiSql